westpark/wallball/docs/steps/step01.rst

 Change it around
 ~~~~~~~~~~~~~~~~

-* Change the colour of the ball
+* Change the colour of the ball. *Hint: there's a list of colours in the PyGame Zero section*.
 * Change the size of the ball
 * Change where the ball appears
 * Have the ball appear somewhere different every time
+  *Hint: you might import the `random` module and use the function `randint`
+  to select where the ball starts from*

 Step 1b: Make the ball move
 ---------------------------